***ASTEROID-SIZED SPOILERS AHEAD!!***

 Bobbie and Alex later team up aboard his sleek spaceship Razorback in an attempt to rescue Naomi.
 Both Alex and Bobbie are pushed to their limits using ‘juice’ to boost their tolerance to severe g-forces during space combat, as they are attacked by Inaros’ “free navy” (a loose collection of warships radicalized and recruited by Marcos).
 Warned of the risk of stroke by repeated ‘juicing’, Alex dies during the rescue of Naomi in episode 10, “Nemesis Games,” quietly succumbing to a juice-induced stroke as Bobbie goes EVA to rescue the Naomi from the void of space.

 Note: Actor Cas Anvar got into considerable trouble recently regarding alleged inappropriate behaviors with his fellow actors and fans, which led to his being written out of the series by the end of this season (the character of Alex survives in the books).
 For full disclosure, I met Anvar at a convention several years ago, and we had a nice meet ‘n greet.
 I’m not defending what he allegedly did, nor am I trying to minimize the seriousness of it; I’m merely saying that my own encounter with Anvar gave no immediate evidence of such behavior, that’s all.
 If the allegations are true, it’s best that he left.
 It’s unfortunate to see a fine series suffer the loss of a once-beloved character over an actor’s alleged personal conduct.
-I offer no judgments on the matter one way or the other (everyone deserves due process), only to say that the character of Alex was, at the very least, given a fitting sendoff; at least he wasn’t awkwardly recast or shabbily killed offscreen.
+I offer no judgments on the matter one way or the other (everyone deserves due process), only to say that the character of Alex was, at the very least, given a fitting sendoff instead of being awkwardly recast or killed offscreen.

 My favorite character of this series is “the past and future queen” of the United Nations, Madam Secretary Chrisjen Avasarala (Shohreh Aghdashloo), a political animal whose intensity and passion are equaled largely by her pragmatism, almost instantly recognizing the appropriate response to any given crisis with only a moment to process.
 During the asteroid bombardment off the east coast of the United States, Chrisjen loses her beloved husband Arjun (Michael Benyaer), yet manages to keep her wits about her, grieving only when convenient.